dehezhang2/ETH_Computer_Vision/assignment1/CV_Assignment1.md

 [Epoch 05] Acc.: 91.2600%
 ```

 **Question**: Next, use an MLP with one hidden layer of dimension 32 followed by ReLU and then the final linear prediction layer.
-What is the new testing accuracy?
+What is the new testing accuracy?`93.6400%`

 ```python
 self.layers = nn.Sequential(